nco-design/spruce-theme-builder/README.md

 Once you have a theme, an icon pack for your emulators and app and a few palettes, you can build any combination you want with the builder.
 So, you can work on a dark theme, add a brighter version, a colorful version or any other variant very easily.

+For installation and theme-creation guides, see the [documentation wiki](https://github.com/nco-design/spruce-theme-builder/wiki).

 Copyright © 2026 nco-design.
 This project is licensed under the [GNU General Public License v3.0 or later](LICENSE).